Tools4everBV/HelloID-Conn-SA-Full-AD-ReportGroupsMailEnabled/README.md

   <tr><td>HIDreportFolder</td><td>C:\HIDreports\</td><td>Local folder on HelloID Agent server for exporting CSV reports</td></tr>
   <tr><td>ADGroupReportOU</td><td>[{ "OU": "OU=HelloIDCreated,OU=Groups,OU=Enyoi,DC=enyoi-media,DC=local"}]</td><td>Array of Active Directory OUs for scoping shown AD Group objects in this report</td></tr>
 </table>

+## Manual resources
+This Delegated Form uses the following resources in order to run

+### Task data source 'AD-group-generate-table-report-mail-enabled'
+This task data source runs an Active Directory query to select the AD goups that match this report.
+It uses an array of Active Directory OU's specified as HelloID user defined variable named _"ADGroupReportOU"_ to specify the report scoping.

+### Delegated form task 'AD-export-report-groups-mail-enabled'
+This delegated form task runs the same Active Directory query as the task data source (AD query is defined at two places) and export the data to a local CSV file if selected in the form.